aws-amplify/docs/sdk/android/storage.md

 {% endif %}
 {% assign images_base = base_dir | append: page.dir | append: "images" %}
 {% assign common_media = base_dir | append: "/images" %}

+**Note**
+This guide shows how to build an app using AWS Mobile SDK for Android and the Amplify CLI toolchain.
+To use our new, preview developer experience with new Amplify Libraries for Android, [click here.](../../android/storage) {: .callout .callout--warning}

 # Storage

 ## S3